mouton0815/aggregate-event-duality/README.md

 pattern, which persists aggregate and event in one transaction.
 A message relay periodically publishes new events and drops older ones.
 On failure, events may be published repeatedly.
 Therefore, events must be [idempotent](https://en.wikipedia.org/wiki/Idempotence).
-This is true for the JSON Merge Patch protocol (TODO: Proof?)
+This is true for the JSON Merge Patch protocol.

 To match aggregate state and event, another table stores the latest _revision_ of the aggregate.
 Every event in the outbox event table is annotated with the aggregate revision.